-How to enable HTTP persistent connection or HTTP keep-alive for your website for faster page speed using .htaccess file
+How to enable HTTP persistent or HTTP keep-alive connection feature for your WordPress website.

 As Wikipedia explains:

-HTTP persistent connection, also called HTTP keep-alive, or HTTP connection reuse, is the idea of using a single TCP connection to send and receive multiple HTTP requests/responses, as opposed to opening a new connection for every single request/response pair.
-The newer SPDY protocol uses the same idea and takes it further to allow multiple concurrent requests/responses to be multiplexed over a single connection.
+HTTP persistent connection, also called HTTP keep-alive or HTTP connection reuse, involves using a single TCP connection to send and receive multiple HTTP requests/responses instead of opening a new connection for every request/response pair.
+The newer SPDY protocol uses the same idea and extends it to allow multiple concurrent requests/responses to be multiplexed over a single connection.

-Note: I assume you have adequate knowledge of handling your server & server settings & you are well versed in your field
+Note: I assume you have adequate knowledge of handling your server and server settings and are well-versed in your field.

-You can put following code in your .htaceess file which is available in your root of your server’s html folder
+You can put the following code in your .htaceess file, which is in the root of your server’s html folder.

 <ifModule mod_headers.c> Header set Connection keep-alive </ifModule>

-After completing above procedure you are good to go,
+After completing the above procedure, you are good to go,

-But know you may be wondering above settings are working or not i.e. Keep Alive settings are on or not on your domain
+But now you may be wondering whether the above settings are working or not, i.e. Keep Alive settings are on or not on your domain

-Now go to & open Terminal App available on OSX in Applications > Utilities folder
+Now go to & open the Terminal App available on OSX in Applications > Utilities folder

 curl -Iv http://your-domain-name.com 2>&1 | grep -i 'connection #0'

-Note: put your domain name in url of above code
+Note: put your domain name in the URL of the above code

-Then after executing above code in Terminal, If you get result something like this:
+Then, after executing the above code in the Terminal, you get result something like this:

 * Connection #0 to host your-domain-name.com left intact

-Understand that Keep Alive is working on your server for your domain.
+Understand that Keep-Alive is working on your domain server.

 Hope it helps,